 Employment Outlook and Salary Info

 As a fashion designer, you'll use your creativity and skills to design clothing and fashion accessories that follow current fashion trends or set new ones.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of fashion designers is predicted to increase by 3% in the decade 2014-2024 (www.bls.gov).
-As of May 2015, the BLS listed the median annual wage of fashion designers in the U.S. as $63,670.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of fashion designers is predicted to have little or no change in the decade 2018-2028 (www.bls.gov).
+As of May 2018, the BLS listed the median annual wage of fashion designers in the U.S. as $72,720.

 Associate, bachelor's, and master's degree programs in fashion design provide interested individuals with a foundation in the creation, marketing, history, and design theory of apparel.
 Through classroom and studio work, graduates are prepared for a number of jobs in the field, such as designer, pattern maker, or stylist.